Skilled Maine Lawyers Protecting the Rights of Accident Victims

 Our firm is skilled in helping clients pursue compensation for medical expenses, costs of future treatment, pain and suffering, property damage, lost income and benefits, and any other forms of harm that may have befallen them.

-Alison Wholey Briggs is a tenacious personal injury attorney who received her law degree from Yeshiva University, Cardozo School of Law.
+Alison Wholey Briggs is a tenacious personal injury attorney with more than 25 years experience in personal injury law.
+She received her law degree from Yeshiva University, Cardozo School of Law.
 After a prestigious federal clerkship, Ms. Wholey Briggs entered private practice and has helped obtain many multimillion-dollar verdicts and settlements on behalf of her clients.
 Having formerly worked as a registered nurse, she has a deep compassion for victims and a true understanding of the medical conditions that can result from an accident.
-Ms. Wholey Briggs’ background is invaluable when it comes to proving the seriousness of injuries incurred through car accidents, nursing home negligence, medical malpractice, and other personal injury cases.
+Ms. Wholey Briggs’ trial experience and background is invaluable when it comes to proving the seriousness of injuries incurred through car accidents, nursing home negligence, medical malpractice, and other personal injury cases.
 Her range of experience coupled with her record of determined representation for Maine clients has earned her a strong reputation in the legal community.
 She has handled thousands of cases and helped countless victims get the compensation they deserve after an accident.
 Ms. Wholey Briggs is proud of her enduring commitment to providing her clients with personalized and tireless representation every step of the way.

-At Briggs & Wholey, we understand the importance of taking special care in getting to know each of our clients, empathizing with their situations, and understanding their long-term needs and goals.
-Our team of skilled accident lawyers believes in taking the burden off injured Maine residents by insulating them from the stress of the legal process and allowing them to focus on healing.
-To help our clients resist the pressure of settling for inadequate amounts with their insurance companies, we help them secure medical care at no expense while a claim is pending.
-Our attorneys will help assess the merits of your case and discuss the range of legal options available to you.
-We proudly represent clients in cities across the state, including Portland, Rockland, Bangor, and Augusta.
+At Briggs & Wholey, we understand that you need answers.
+We also know that you need help to fight insurance companies.
+We take special care in getting to know each of our clients, proving their losses, and understanding their long-term needs and goals.
+Our team of skilled accident lawyers takes the burden off injured Maine residents, removes the stress of the legal process, and allows them to focus on healing.
+To help our clients resist the pressure of settling for inadequate amounts with their insurance companies, we help them secure the medical payment insurance benefits they deserve while a claim is pending.
+Our attorneys understand the merits of your case and discuss the range of legal options available to you.
+We proudly represent clients in cities across the state of Maine, and have clients everywhere, from Portland to Rockland, Bangor to Augusta.
 To learn more, contact us online or call us toll-free at 888-596-1099.